-NOTE: To find a channel causing unwanted noise in the mix, scan the gain displays to locate it and activate its mute button.
+NOTE: To quickly find the source of unwanted noise in the mix, scan the gain displays to locate the offending channel and activate its mute button.

 Preset

 Use the Preset function to store your favorite channel mode settings, which may be restored by pressing the Master PRESET button.
 When the unit powers up, the channels default to their preset modes.